Brent Novoselsky

-Brent Howard Novoselsky (born January 8, 1966), is a former professional American football tight end in the National Football League.
+Brent Howard Novoselsky (born January 8, 1966) is an American former professional football tight end in the National Football League (NFL).

+Biography

 Novoselsky, who is Jewish, was born in Skokie, Illinois.
+He went to Hebrew school at Beth Hillel.

 Novoselsky's career highlight took place in the last game of the 1989 NFL season, a must-win Monday Night Football contest for his Minnesota Vikings against the Cincinnati Bengals on Christmas night in 1989.
-His 1-yard, over-the-shoulder TD grab from Wade Wilson on fourth-and-goal put the Vikings up 29-21 with a little over four minutes left and held up as the game's final score.
+His 1-yard, over-the-shoulder TD grab from Wade Wilson on fourth-and-goal put the Vikings up 29–21 with a little over four minutes left and held up as the game's final score.
 It was Novoselsky's fourth and final catch of the season.
-The home win clinched the NFC Central Division for the Vikings over the Green Bay Packers, with whom they shared a 10-6 record (the teams split their regular season games and the Vikings advanced to the NFC playoffs at the expense of the Packers due to a superior division record, 6-2 to 5-3).
+The home win clinched the NFC Central Division for the Vikings over the Green Bay Packers, with whom they shared a 10–6 record (the teams split their regular season games and the Vikings advanced to the NFC playoffs at the expense of the Packers due to a superior division record, 6–2 to 5–3).
 Minnesota's win also eliminated the 8-8 Bengals and clinched an AFC Wild Card playoff spot for the 9-7 Pittsburgh Steelers.

 Novoselsky finished his seven-year NFL career with 14 receptions and two touchdowns.

-Novoselsky grew up in Skokie, IL and was commonly regarded as the “sweatiest” street football player in all of Skokie.